-The Tiny Thing My Mother Did For Me While I Was In Labor That Made All The Difference
+The Amazing Thing My Mom Did While I Was In Labor

 When I was pregnant with my youngest son Sunny, my pregnancy was absolutely hellish.
 At 6 weeks, I developed hyperemesis gravidarum, or extreme morning sickness, which led to me being hospitalized.
 The only thing that would treat it was phenergan, a drug that made me sleep 16 hours a day.
 And at 12 weeks, when most women are seeing their babies on an ultrasound for the first time, I was diagnosed with gestational diabetes, because I was eating next to nothing and rapidly gaining weight.